yoctoproject/poky/documentation/ref-manual/classes.rst

 archive (see `PEP-517 <https://peps.python.org/pep-0517/>`__).

-Recipes wouldn't inherit this directly, instead typically another class will inherit this, add the relevant native dependencies, and set :term:`PEP517_BUILD_API` to the Python class which implements the PEP-517 build API.
+Recipes wouldn't inherit this directly, instead typically another class will inherit this and add the relevant native dependencies.

 Examples of classes which do this are :ref:`python_flit_core
 <ref-classes-python_flit_core>`, :ref:`python_setuptools_build_meta